Multipolar exchange interaction and complex order in insulating lanthanides: Intersite interactions

 To derive the interaction parameters (\ref{Eq:Iff_1}), the electronic operators on each site, $\hat{a}^\dagger \hat{P}(f^{N-1}) \hat{a}$ and $\hat{a} \hat{P}(f^{N+1}) \hat{a}^\dagger$, are transformed into the irreducible tensor operator form (\ref{Eq:A_Tkq}) with Eq. (\ref{Eq:Akq}).
 In the case of the former,

-The derived electronic operators in the tensor form are substituted into Eq. (\ref{Eq:HKEff}), and then combine them with electron transfer parameters.
-To complete the calculation Eq. (\ref{Eq:Iff_1_der1}), the projection operator and $|JM_J\rangle$ are expanded [see for the former Eq. (\ref{Eq:fN-1}) and for the latter Eq. (\ref{Eq:JM})]:
+The derived electronic operators in the tensor form are substituted into Eq. (\ref{Eq:HKEff}), and then combined them with electron transfer parameters.
+To complete the calculation of Eq. (\ref{Eq:Iff_1_der1}), the projection operator and $|JM_J\rangle$ are expanded [see for the former Eq. (\ref{Eq:fN-1}) and for the latter Eq. (\ref{Eq:JM}), respectively]:

 Then, applying Eq. (\ref{Eq:cfp}) for the evaluation of the matrix elements of $\hat{a}^\dagger$,

 The summation in the square bracket in Eq. (\ref{Eq:Iff_1_der3}) may be transformed into a form involving $9j$ symbol (\ref{Eq:9j4}) as